 - Head to the tourist police – if you have a crime to report.

-It won’t just be the potential thieves you have to watch out for in Malaysia – the natural world can be pretty dangerous too, if not MORE so.
 Being aware not only in an urban environment but also when you’re in trekking mode, will help you stay safe.
-Be respectful of local customs and everything should be dreamy.
+Be respectful of local customs, follow these basic travel tips for Malaysia, and everything should be dreamy.

-But, it can get lonely.
-And being alone, you’ll be more of a target for thieves and scammers.
-Malaysia is still safe for solo travellers, arguably one of the safest in Southeast Asia.
+However, being alone, you’ll be more of a target for thieves and scammers.
+Malaysia is an amazing backpacking destination for solo travellers, arguably one of the safest in Southeast Asia.
 But just to make sure, we’ve still got a few words to the wise…

 - Booking yourself into a hostel where you can meet other travellers is a good idea.
 Meeting people is not only great for some sanity, but it can make your trip genuinely safer by getting yourself a travel buddy or two.

 - A lot of people speak English but knowing a little Bahasa Malaysia still pays.
 Doing so will help you read menus in local restaurants and order street food.
-It also looks good to the locals if you at least TRY to speak their language.
+It also looks good to the locals if you at least try to learn their language.

 - At the beach, careful with your stuff.
 This mainly goes for resort towns.
 Leaving your bags unattended whilst you go off for a swim is a no-no. Go with some hostel buddies and take turns guarding bags.